DinoTheDinosaur/open_sesame/README.md

 # Licence

-Copyright © 2019 Zorkin Alexander, Baryshev Kirill, Murtazin Emil, Popov Daniel, Shaldynov Evgeny, Radnaev Tumen, Kandryukov Mikhail, Burdukovskaya Galina, Shelest Andrey, Selezneva Darya
+Copyright © 2019 Zorkin Alexander, Baryshev Kirill, Murtazin Emil, Popov Daniel, Shalgynov Evgeny, Radnaev Tumen, Kandryukov Mikhail, Burdukovskaya Galina, Shelest Andrey, Selezneva Darya

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: